-Other parts of the organization, including Business Insights and the Dealership teams, have started to approach Jon and his team to say, “‘Hey, this is also a part of the story: the economy, our projections for forecasts of sales,’ etcetera,” Jon said.
+Departments such as Business Insights and the Dealership teams have started to approach Jon and his team to say, “‘Hey, this is also a part of the story: the economy, our projections for forecasts of sales,’ etcetera,” Jon said.
 “We just started merging all of this information into one excellent site that has grown and grown.
 It’s becoming the source for consumer information.”

 In just one year, The Loop has become a single source of truth for all Toyota and Lexus employees.
 Jon credits storytelling on the platform for a massive increase in the team’s footprint across the business – use of knowledge zones has doubled during the pandemic while general usage has increased over 40% each quarter.

 The insights team successfully seized the opportunity the Covid-19 crisis afforded them.
 The Loop’s sleek and effective storytelling framework allows for, “The ability to create the story and to simplify the very complicated situation that we’re all in has been critical,” Jon said.BACK